 What are the benefits of worm castings?

 Worm castings aren’t all bad.
-Many homeowners would be pleased to find some worm castings in their yard.
+Many homeowners would be pleased to find worm castings in their yards due to their benefits and uses.

 Benefits of worm castings for the lawn